Samsung/tizen-docs/docs/application/native/guides/graphics/vertex-shader-n.md

 Using a vertex or fragment shader stored in a file, create a **shader object**:

-1. Load its source code into the OpenGL® ES program.
+1. Load its source code into the OpenGL&reg; ES program.
 2. Create a new shader object using the `glCreateShader()` function, which takes either the `GL_VERTEX_SHADER` or `GL_FRAGMENT_SHADER` attribute and returns the ID of the shader object.
 3. Store the source code into the shader object using the `glShaderSource()` function with the vertex or fragment shader's source code and the shader object ID.
 4. Compile the shader object using the `glCompileShader()` function.